TheCalculatorsHub

 Disclaimer: Results are estimates only.
 Always verify important calculations with a qualified professional before making decisions.
 Learn about our methodology.

 The Minimum and Maximum Calculator identifies the smallest and largest values in a numerical dataset and computes the range as the difference between them.
-Data analysts, students, researchers, and quality control engineers use it to figure out the bounds of a dataset quickly, check for extreme values that may indicate errors, and compute the simplest measure of data spread.
-According to the NIST Engineering Statistics Handbook, the range (maximum minus minimum) is the most straightforward measure of statistical dispersion and is always reported as part of a complete descriptive statistics summary alongside the mean, median, and standard deviation.
+Data analysts, students, researchers, and quality control engineers use it to find the bounds of a dataset quickly, check for extreme values that may indicate errors, and compute the simplest measure of data spread.
+According to the NIST Engineering Statistics Handbook, the range (maximum minus minimum) is the most straightforward measure of statistical dispersion and is always reported alongside the mean, median, and standard deviation in a complete descriptive statistics summary.

-The minimum and maximum are the two extreme order statistics of a dataset.
-They are computed by scanning all values and returning the one that is lowest (minimum) and the one that is highest (maximum).
-Unlike the mean or median, these statistics are non-robust: a single extreme outlier will shift either the minimum or maximum substantially while barely affecting the median.
-Given that outliers are common in real-world data from instrument malfunctions, data entry errors, and genuine rare events, the minimum and maximum are routinely used as the first checks in a data quality review before any further statistical analysis is conducted.
+Minimum and maximum are the two extreme order statistics of a dataset, found by scanning all values and returning the lowest and highest.
+Unlike the mean or median, they are non-robust: a single extreme outlier shifts either one substantially while barely moving the median.
+Because outliers are common in real-world data, from instrument malfunctions to data entry errors to genuine rare events, minimum and maximum are routinely used as the first check in a data quality review before any further analysis.

 How Range Is Calculated and What It Means

 Range equals maximum minus minimum.
 For the dataset 12, 45, 3, 28, 67, 9, the minimum is 3, the maximum is 67, and the range is 64.
-The range expresses the total span of observed values and defines the scale needed for any plot of the data.
-A large range relative to the typical spacing between consecutive values suggests the dataset contains outliers or is drawn from a highly variable population.
-A small range relative to the mean indicates the data is tightly clustered.
+Range expresses the total span of observed values and defines the scale needed for any plot of the data.
+A large range relative to the typical spacing between consecutive values suggests outliers or a highly variable population; a small range relative to the mean indicates tightly clustered data.

-The range is used directly in several applied contexts: in quality control, Shewhart range charts (R-charts) track the range of small samples to monitor process variability; in sports analytics, the range of scores across a season describes performance consistency; in laboratory settings, the range of replicate measurements estimates instrument precision.
-The Khan Academy statistics course covers the range as the introductory measure of spread before variance and standard deviation are introduced, because its simplicity makes it the most accessible starting point for data exploration.
+Range is used directly in several applied contexts: in quality control, Shewhart range charts (R-charts) track the range of small samples to monitor process variability; in sports analytics, the range of scores across a season describes performance consistency; in laboratory settings, the range of replicate measurements estimates instrument precision.
+The Khan Academy statistics course covers range as the introductory measure of spread before variance and standard deviation, since its simplicity makes it the most accessible starting point for data exploration.

 Range in Context: Comparing Spread Measures

-The range is the most sensitive measure of spread to outliers but also the simplest to compute and communicate.
-Understanding its relationship to other spread measures helps choose the right statistic for each purpose.
-The NIST Exploratory Data Analysis guidelines illustrate how descriptive statistics are applied across quality assurance, scientific research, and process monitoring in engineering settings.
+Range is the measure of spread most sensitive to outliers but also the simplest to compute and communicate.
+Understanding how it relates to other spread measures helps choose the right statistic for each purpose, as covered by the NIST Exploratory Data Analysis guidelines.

 Spread MeasureFormulaSensitive to Outliers?Best Used For